jacks3tr/PLEX-Seed-Data-For-Uploads/README.md

+*The following queries are intended to be used in the TEST database to create data for testing purposes

 # PLEX-Smart-Inventory-Upload
 This query works in the SQL Development Environment for the PLEX ERP.
 It will generate a file that will create a container for each part that is currently in the system.
 By uploading this file in the TEST database you can test all scenarios that your master data permits.